mappls/mappls.github.io/app/static/projects/playfield-short.md

-A group of Machine learning & Algorithms projects.
-It consists of over 20 smaller ML projects in Keras, TensorFlow or scikit-learn, and a few Python implementations of well-known algorithms and data structures.
+A group of Machine learning & Algorithms projects I occasionally do for learning and fun. <a target="_blank" href="https://github.com/mappls/Playfield">The project</a> consists of over 20 smaller ML projects in Keras, TensorFlow or scikit-learn, and a few Python implementations of well-known algorithms and data structures.